IoTDevLabs/iot-educ/rpi/README.txt

    is part of the GrovePi software located under GrovePi/Software/Python/grove_rgb_lcd;
    this file needs to be in your same program directory in order to run programs that write to the Grove LCD display

+grove-relay-piland.py - continously read Pi Land and turn relay on or off based on the data value that's read
+   To run, type in:  python grove-relay-piland.py

 NOTE: To run the files that begin with "grove-" you have to first set up your
       GrovePi or GrovePi+ environment as described below.